 While you can patent your idea without a working prototype or even a proof of concept, you do need to have a good design for your idea.
 The design provides the details described above so that others can build and use your idea.

 But why does that matter?
 It matters because a patent represents an exchange between you, the innovator, and the public.
 The public wants all of the details of your innovation.
 You, understandably, don’t want the public to steal your idea- so you might decide to keep your idea under trade secret protection (like the Coca-Cola recipe).

 A patent represents a balance between these 2 competing desires.
 The US Patent and Trademark Office, representing the public, incentivizes you and other innovators to file a patent by granting you a monopoly right to the idea protected by the patent.
 In exchange, you have to give enough details so that others can understand your innovation- and build on it for the future.

 So if you just have an idea- without any details- you aren’t holding up your end of the bargain.
 Getting a patent requires you to provide enough details so that others can make and use your idea.

 MYTH #3- GETTING A PATENT IS TOO EXPENSIVE FOR A STARTUP

 Actually getting a patent doesn’t have to be expensive.
-For one thing, as we discussed in our post on “How To Get A Patent”, the process takes several years.
+The process takes several years.
 During that time, you will only need to pay for various stages intermittently, so that the total cost doesn’t land on you all at once.